relf/egobox/joss/paper.md

 # Library features

-With the above need in mind, the Rust programming language appears to be of interest with its selling points being performance, reliability and productivity.
+With the above need in mind, the Rust programming language appears to be of interest with its selling points being performance, reliability, and productivity.
-The language is meant to challenge C as a system language but also rely on strong typing, and high level features such as functional programming, algebric data types, module management.
+The language is meant to challenge C as a system language but also supporting strong typing, and high level features such as functional programming, algebric data types, and module management.
 It has a strict approach regarding memory-safety management and benefits from a state of the art tooling for software development.